nicholaswilde/recipes/docs/italian/spinach-and-ricotta-gnudi-with-tomato-butter-sauce.md

 Transfer heaping teaspoons of dough to now-empty sheet (you should have 45 to 50 portions).
 Using your dry hands, gently roll each portion into 1-inch ball.

+## :pencil: Instructions - Sauce

 ### Step 3

-FOR THE SAUCE: Melt unsalted butter in small saucepan over medium heat.
+Melt unsalted butter in small saucepan over medium heat.
 Add thinly sliced garlic and cook, swirling saucepan occasionally, until butter is very foamy and garlic is pale golden brown, 2 to 3 minutes.
 Off heat, add cherry or grape tomatoes and cider vinegar; cover and set aside.

 ### Step 4